JeCheeseSmith/Clash-of-ppdb-s/README.md

 ## How to start?

-> This guide Assumes you have an Ubuntu Server running with a Nginx Webserver & PostgreSQL installed.
+> This guide assumes you have an Ubuntu Server running with a Nginx Webserver & PostgreSQL installed.
 Optionally, like we did, you can retrieve your free SSL Certificate using Certbot.
 > > Don't forget to clone this repository!

 #### 1. Install necessary dependencies